Haqnazar Khan: Reign and conquests

 Haqnazar Khan began to liberate the occupied Kazakh lands.
-He returned the northern regions of Sary-Arka to the Kazakh Khanate.
+He returned the northern regions of Saryarka to the Kazakh Khanate.
 Having begun a campaign against the Nogai Horde, Haqnazar reconquered Saray-Juk from the Nogai Horde and the surrounding Kazakh territories as well.
-In the fight against the Khivans, the Kazakhs conquered the Mangyshlak peninsula and successfully repelled the Oirats.
-Haqnazar began a campaign against Moghulistan with the aim of finally re-incorporating Jetysu into the Kazakh Khanate.
-The campaign ended successfully and resulted in defeat for Moghulistan.
+In the fight against the Khivan Khanate, the Kazakhs conquered the Mangyshlak Peninsula.
+Haqnazar began a campaign against Moghulistan to incorporate Jetisu into the Kazakh Khanate.
+The campaign ended with defeat with the Oirats joining the war in favor of Moghulistan and resulted in victory for Moghulistan.
 However, in the north, there was a threat from the Khanate of Sibir, led by Kuchum Khan.
-After successfully defeating Kuchum, Haqnazar reunited the Kazakh tribes and became the sole ruler of the Kazakh Khanate, the first to do so since Tahir Khan.
-In doing so, Haqnazar was bestowed with the title "Shah-i-Turan" (Persian for "King of Turan"), a title once held by one of his predecessors Ahmed Khan.
-Haqnazar became only the second khan to hold this title.
+Kuchum was soon defeated and Haqnazar reunited the Kazakh tribes and became the sole ruler of the Kazakh Khanate, the first to do so since Taiyr Khan.
+In doing so, Haqnazar was bestowed with the title "Shah-i-Turan" (Persian for "King of Turan").

-In 1568, the Kazakhs successfully defeated the Nogai Horde at the Emba River and reached Astrakhan, but were repelled by Russian forces.
+In 1570, Haqnazar defeated the Nogai Horde at the Battle of Emba reached Astrakhan, but were repelled by Russian forces.